pravega/zookeeper-operator/README.md

 After the `tag` field is updated, the StatefulSet will detect the version change and it will trigger the upgrade process.

-To detect whether a `ZookeeperCluster` upgrade is in progress or not, check the output of the command `kubectl describe zookeepercluster`.
+To detect whether a `ZookeeperCluster` upgrade is in progress or not, check the output of the command `kubectl describe zk`.
 Output of this command should contain the following entries:-

 ```
-$ kubectl describe zookeepercluster
+$ kubectl describe zk

 status:
 Last Transition Time:    2020-05-18T10:25:12Z